Thrift Shopping the Right Way

 - Prepare to shop for hours.
 You can’t make a fast trip to the thrift store.
 You’ll be purchasing items in good faith and you’ll only wind up disappointed.
 Only go when you have the time to really look things over.
 You’ll be more pleased with the outcome.

 - Give away what you no longer need to make room for your new purchases.
 Donate what you can’t wear or use anymore.
 This will free up space for the items you plan on taking home with you in the future.
+You can always have a garage sale as well.

 Being a good thrift store shopper requires skill.
 Read and practice these tips and you’ll be well on your way to becoming an expert in no time.
+Sometimes the best way to save money fast is by thrift shopping.
+There are many deals to be had.